EuchariaTheAnalyst/Data-Job-Distribution/README.md

 - What roles offer higher salaries and which regions pay more

-- How work types are distributed — remote, hybrid, onsite
+- How work types are distributed:  remote, hybrid, onsite

 - What employers expect at different experience levels